BCI vs. FBI Background Checks [Ultimate Guide]

 This often applies to national security roles, high-level government positions, and sensitive situations demanding federal clearance.

-Employers might also request FBI checks for positions requiring extensive access to sensitive data or handling large financial transactions.
+Employers might also request FBI checks for positions that require extensive access to sensitive data or the handling of large financial transactions.

 Additionally, international adoptions, visa applications, and immigration processes often require an FBI background check to ensure the applicant has no significant criminal history that would affect the application.